 When so much of the Massachusetts landscape reflects the impacts of human activities, it's critical that we apply our knowledge of natural systems to optimize habitat for rare or declining species on our properties.

 This frequently involves a passive approach—monitoring our land to ensure our objectives are being met.
 However, in specific cases, active habitat management is required to improve and/or maintain suitable conditions for plants and wildlife to thrive.

-Nantucket is home to several rare plant communities including sandplain grasslands, coastal heathlands, and scrub oak barrens that depend on disturbance to persist.
-These plant communities contain several rare plants such as eastern silvery aster and sandplain flax, and birds such as the iconic Northern Harrier.
+Nantucket is home to several rare plant communities including sandplain grasslands, coastal heathlands, and scrub oak barrens—all of which depend on disturbance to persist.
+These plant communities contain several rare plants such as Eastern Silvery Aster and Sandplain Flax, and birds such as the iconic Northern Harrier.

-Mass Audubon is involved in longstanding invasive species management efforts on all three of its properties on Nantucket, including Sesachacha Heathlands Wildlife Sanctuary, Smith's Point Wildlife Sanctuary, and Lost Farm Wildlife Sanctuary (the latter two are not yet prepared for public visitation).
+Mass Audubon is involved in longstanding invasive species management efforts on all three of its properties on Nantucket—Sesachacha Heathlands, Lost Farm, and Smith's Point (which is not yet prepared for public visitation).

-The longest term project is an effort to control purple loosestrife along the shore of Sesachacha Pond where the plants are treated with herbicide in the fall and flowers are removed in the summer to prevent further seed deposition.
+The longest term project is an effort to control Purple Loosestrife along the shore of Sesachacha Pond.
+The plants are treated with herbicide in the fall, and the loosestrife's flowers are removed in the summer to prevent further seed deposition.

-Anyone who would like to volunteer to assist with these invasive species management efforts should contact Nantucket Sanctuary Director Ernie Steinauer by email.
+Anyone who would like to volunteer to assist with these invasive species management efforts should contact email us.